 Facebook's algorithm prioritizes posts with the most interactions.
 So, for example, if you also post the same photo on Instagram, Facebook also counts those 'likes' and will make your post more visible.
 Additionally, all your Instagram posts are saved in a specific album on Facebook, which makes them easier to find and edit.

-Disadvantage?
+Disadvantages?
 Well, if you generally have a different type of audience on each platform, then some post might not be appropriate or interesting for certain groups.
 You will just have to remember to disable the sharing for each specific post.

 Open Instagram and go to your profile.
 Then click on the three horizontal lines that appear at the top right.
 In the next menu, click Settings > Account > Linked accounts.
 Among the options that appear, select Facebook, and enter your Facebook login credentials.